-"It [the meal offering] shall not be baked with leaven; I have given it [as their portion] from My offerings by fire.
-It is most holy; like the sin-offering, and like the guilt-offering."
+"It [the meal offering] shall not be baked leavened; I have given it as their portion from My fire-offerings; it is most holy, like the sin-offering, and like the guilt-offering."
 (6:10)

 The meal offering is "most holy" because it is a poor person's offering and as such it is quite precious to G-d.